 The program address is 565 Radio Hill Road, Marion, VA 24354.
 The program is temporarily housed in the DPT building.
 Renovation on an adjacent building, which will eventually provide a permanent location for the program, should be completed by summer 2016.

 The program has received Candidacy status from ACOTE and approval from Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
-The first cohort class will begin Fall 2016.
+The first cohort began in Fall 2016.
+The second cohort will begin Fall 2017.

 For academic year 2016-2017, the application process will open July 19, 2016 and will close January 16, 2017.
 Applications must be completed through use of the OTCAS system.